AmaDeAlwis/w1898943_FYP/README.md

 Project overview

-This project focuses on predicting survival probabilities for breast cancer patients using machine learning and deep learning models.
+This project focuses on predicting survival probabilities for breast cancer patients using machine learning, statistical models and deep learning models.
 The study utilizes the METABRIC dataset, which includes treatment types and gene expression data.

 Models used